Dulse: The Savoury, Snackable Seaweed With a Meaty Kick

 🌱 Cooking with Care

-Choose Dulse from sustainable producers who share independent Certificates of Analysis (COAs) verifying purity and low heavy-metal content.
-Clean waters make clean flavour — it’s the mark of good ocean stewardship.
+Choose Dulse from sustainable producers who share independent Certificates of Analysis (COAs).
+These confirm clean waters and careful harvesting — and clean waters always create cleaner, deeper flavour.
+It’s the quiet mark of good ocean stewardship.

 🍱 5.
 Tofu and Dulse — Earth Meets Ocean